MI-DPLA/combine-docker/README.md

 The Combine Django application, where most developments efforts are targeted, is a [bind mount volume](https://docs.docker.com/storage/bind-mounts/) from the location of this cloned repository on disk at `./combine/combine`.
 Though the application is copied to the docker images during build, to support the installation of dependencies, the location `/opt/combine` is overwritten by this bind volume at `docker-compose up` or `run`.
 This allows live editing of the local folder `./combine/combine`, which is updating the folder `/opt/combine` in services `combine-django`, `combine-celery`, and `livy`.

+The folder `./combine/combine` can, for the most part, be treated like a normal GitHub repository.
+For example, one could checkout or create a new branch, and then push and pull from there.